Daniel-Wei/Self_Study_Notes/README.md

-# Notes of Self Study x
+# Notes of Self Study

 ### Algorithmic Trading
   - A Practical Guide to Quantitative Finance Interview